santileortiz/keyboard_layout/README.md

-had support for some features that were expected in other languages, this is why the x keyboard extension was devised, it was a way of allowing switching the symbols that every key had assigned on the fly, it added more modifier keys, added support for unicode (I think this wasn't befor but I'm not sure) this was a good thing but it still left out several languages that are quite complex such as Japanese or Chinese, then ibus and several other input methods were created to support these but to correctly make them work they had to
+had support for some features that were expected in other languages, this is why the x keyboard extension was devised, it was a way of allowing switching the symbols that every key had assigned on the fly, it added more modifier keys, added support for Unicode (I think this wasn't before but I'm not sure) this was a good thing but it still left out several languages that are quite complex such as Japanese or Chinese, then ibus and several other input methods were created to support these but to correctly make them work they had to